 You’ll start seeing an increase in feeding activity right before a storm hits.
 The low barometric pressure excites fish and gets them moving.
 They know something is about to hit, so they go into an almost panic-feeding mode.

-Don’t waste your time trying to make the perfect cast when this is occurring!
+Don’t waste time trying to make the perfect cast when this occurs!
 Get your bait in the water, and let it do the work.
-They aren’t as picky as usual, so you have a chance at landing fish in a way that you otherwise wouldn’t.
+They aren’t as picky as usual, so you can land fish in a way you otherwise wouldn’t.

 Fish Runoff Areas

-Any sort of sewer, runoff stream, or overflow area that is pouring water into the lake or river is a great place to fish.
+Any sewer, runoff stream, or overflow area pouring water into the lake or river is a great place to fish.
 These areas usually produce a massive amount of food for the fish!
 Fish will stack near these areas and eat everything they possibly can.

 Worms, grubs, insects, and other nutrients are plentiful in these areas!
 Fish know where to look once the rain starts falling.
-Park yourself near one of these and try to match your bait with something that they’ll likely be seeing!
-It may take a couple of bait switches to find it, but you will.
+Park yourself near one of these and try to match your bait with something they’ll likely see!
+Finding it may take a couple of bait switches, but you will.

 Fish Under Trees

 Rain and wind will create areas around overhanging trees where insects will fall.
-These areas are likely to hold fish looking for free food and also the branches will give the fish some protection from the heavy downpours.
+These areas are likely to hold fish looking for free food, and the branches will give the fish some protection from the heavy downpours.

 Fish The Storm Pushed Banks

 The windblown shoreline is a great place to spend time after the storm has passed.
-Wherever the storm was blowing into is where the food is going to be accessible.
+Wherever the storm was blowing into is where the food would be accessible.
 Everything that the fish are going to want to eat is accessible here!
 Odds are, you won’t have to try overly hard to get fish to bite.

 Look For Fish Near Structures

 Cover and structure are different.
 Cover is things like weeds and small tree laydowns!
 These get blown around in a storm and move around as the water level increases.
 Structures are things like boulders or submerged tree fields.
-These aren’t going to move as a result of some rain or a storm!
+These aren’t going to move due to some rain or a storm!
 Fish will continue to hang near these areas as long as there is food nearby.

 Bait and food will also flock toward these areas during inclement weather.
-The fish that aren’t wanting to cover all sorts of water will stay where they usually do: near to the structures!
+The fish that don’t want to cover all sorts of water will stay where they usually do: near the structures!
 If you aren’t finding fish in more open water, return here and see what you can catch.

 Avoid Thunderstorms

-For your own safety and the lack of productivity, avoid fishing during thunderstorms.
+Avoid fishing during thunderstorms for your safety and the lack of productivity.
 Water can be an extremely dangerous place to be if the weather turns severe.

-Also, the fish aren’t going to be too active during lightning and thunder.
+Also, the fish aren’t too active during lightning and thunder.
 They’ll likely move deep and wait out the worst of everything.
-Take care of yourself and get back out onto the water as soon as everything passes!
+Take care of yourself and return to the water as soon as everything passes!
 The fish will start feeding again then.

-If the baits you’re using aren’t working, feel free to switch.
-Fish are feeding before, at the beginning, and at the end of rainstorms, so you don’t want to miss any of these prime feeding times.
-Alternating out your baits in the rain is key and keep switching until you find something that works.
+Feel free to switch if the baits you’re using aren’t working.
+Fish feed before, at the beginning, and at the end of rainstorms, so you don’t want to miss any prime feeding times.
+Alternating out your baits in the rain is key, and keep switching until you find something that works.

 Use Noisy and Flashy Baits

-Noise and flash are important features that your baits need when fishing in the midst of rain.
-As the rain clouds the water, your bait is going to need a few more features to catch the attention of the fish!
+Noise and flash are important features that your baits need when fishing during rain.
+As the rain clouds the water, your bait will need a few more features to catch the fish’s attention!
 Whether it’s a rattle bait or has a large amount of color, you’ll give yourself a better chance at catching something.

 Trout fishing in the rain can be very prolific.
-Rain fishing with Nymphs, Streamers, and especially terrestrials are the best option.
+Rain fishing with Nymphs, Streamers, and especially terrestrials is the best option.

-My first choice for fishing nymphs in the rain is the San Juan worm.
+The San Juan worm is my first choice for fishing nymphs in the rain.
 This large red bait shows up nicely in the cloudy water.
-Another option that works well for trout in the rain is the popular Pats rubber legs (which imitate the stonefly) and its heavy weight makes it a perfect choice for faster-flowing water.
+Another option that works well for trout during downpours is the popular Pats rubber legs (which imitate the stonefly), and its heavy weight makes it a perfect choice for faster-flowing water.

 Falling rain will make insects and bugs drop or get blown from trees onto the water’s surface.
 Trout are smart and will be looking for terrestrials during rainfall.
 Mimicking large ants and grasshoppers will likely bring the best results.

 After the storm, the fish are more sluggish.
-They’ve spent a decent amount of time moving all over the water feeding on everything they possibly can find.
+They’ve spent a decent amount of time moving all over the water, feeding on everything they can find.
 Once that frenzy slows, you shouldn’t keep up that fast retrieval pace.

 Fish deeper and use vertical baits!
 Otherwise, jigs, worms, and other soft plastics can still convince fish to feed.
 It’s hard for them to pass up a good meal.
-As long as you’re willing to stay more patient at the conclusion of a storm, you still can catch your fair share of fish.
+If you’re willing to stay more patient after a storm, you can still catch your fair share of fish.

 Fishing In The Rain – Frequently Asked Questions